-- TOEFL (the Test of English as a Foreign Language) an 8-week course. - IELTS (the International English Language Testing System) an 8-week course - GMAT (the Graduate Management Admission Test) an 8o-hour course of quantitative and verbal sections of GMAT in English. - GRE (the Graduate Record Exam) a 24-hour course in English. - SAT (Scholastic Aptitude Test) a 40- hour course in English.
+- TOEFL (the Test of English as a Foreign Language) an 8-week course. - IELTS (the International English Language Testing System) an 8-week course - GMAT (the Graduate Management Admission Test) - an 80-hour course of quantitative and verbal sections of GMAT in English. - GRE (the Graduate Record Exam) a 24-hour course in English. - SAT (Scholastic Aptitude Test) a 40- hour course in English.
+Preparation Courses for Kazakhstani Exams - Preparation for the Unified National Testing (UNT) in the following subjects: History of Kazakhstan, Mathematics, Kazakh, Russian, Kazakh Language for Russian schools, Russian Language for Kazakh schools, Physics, Geography and other related disciplines; each course lasts 40 hours. - KazTest a civil service Kazakh Language Test preparation course.